Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

-Describe a moment in your training journey that you recall as having had a clear and lasting impact on you?
+Describe a moment in your training journey that you recall as having had a clear and lasting impact on you.

-We were tasked with spending time observing an individual in the “civilian world” — not a classmate or anyone at TK and then to truthfully bring that person to life in the class.
-The process that unfolded was a real eye-opener.
 Through empathy and imagination, I was able to step into something that felt honest and grounded rather than a caricature.
-As I worked from the circumstances of this person’s life and the relationships that I imagined, my self-consciousness melted away and I was really DOING.
+As I worked from the circumstances of this person’s life and the relationships that I imagined, my self-consciousness melted away, and I was really DOING.
 It was profound!

 It changed how I approach seeing and embodying people.
 It further deepened my respect for the work.